luke-c-fisher/Diabetes_Classification/Data_Analysis.md

 mod5 <- glm(Diabetes ~ HighBP + Smoker + Stroke + BMI + PhysActivity + PhysHlth, data = diabetesTrn, family = "binomial")
 ```

-## Create eight total confusion matrices,

-## four by applying your models to the training data, and four by applying your models to the test data.
-Use a Bayes Classifier.

-## Briefly discuss your findings.
-How does the error rate, sensitivity, and specificity change as the number of predictors increases?
+## Create eight total confusion matrices.
+Compare the error rate, sensitivity, and specificity of each matrix.

 ``` r
 # Use lapply to predict on train and test data